 It can be seen in Fig. 1 that once the poles (and thus the denominator coefficients ak,1 and ak,2) are determined, the filter design problem becomes linear in its free parameters (the dk,1 and dk,2 output weights).
 Basically, the parallel filter models a given target impulse response as a linear combination of exponentially decaying sinusoidal functions generated by the 1/(1+ak,1+ak,2) terms.
 In the case of the optional FIR part, the model is extended by delayed unit pulses.
-The filter weights can be estimated by the well known LS equation and thus the coefficients are obtained in a closed form:
+As for all linear-in-parameter problems, the filter weights can be estimated by the least-squares (LS) equation and thus the coefficients are obtained in a closed form:

 popt = (MH M)MH ht

 where the M matrix contains the modeling signals, which are the exponentially decaying sinusoidal functions given by the denominator terms 1/(1+ak,1+ak,2) and the delayed unit pulses of the FIR part.
 The target impulse response is given in ht.
 The above equation gives the popt containing the optimal set of filter weights (d and b coefficients) in such that the filter impulse response (h=Mpopt in matrix form) is the closest to the target impulse response ht in the mean squares sense.

 Now we have only considered time-domain design, when the target impulse response of the filter is specified.
 However, the parallel filter can also be designed in the frequency-domain, when the filter specification is available as a frequency response.
 Since the problem is still linear in its free parameters, the optimal set of coefficients is again obtained by a linear LS design [Bank SPL11].
 Note that the time-domain and frequency-domain designs practically lead to the same filter, and that in frequency-domain design the complex frequency response is approximated, that is, the parallel filter models (or equalizes) both magnitude and phase.